6 – The astronomical origin of tides

 The period of free oscillation in the bay – the oscillation that occurs when a body is displaced and then released – is very nearly that of the tidal period.

-The resulting constructive interference – along with the narrowing and shoaling of the bay to the North – causes a buildup of tidal energy in the northern end of the bay.
+The resulting constructive interference – along with the narrowing and shoaling of the bay to the north – causes a buildup of tidal energy in the northern end of the bay.

-In addition, the bay curves to the right, so the Coriolis effect in the Northern Hemisphere adds to the extreme tidal range.
+In addition, the bay curves to the right, so the Coriolis effect in the northern Hemisphere adds to the extreme tidal range.

 During maximum spring tide conditions, the tidal range at the mouth of the bay (where it opens to the ocean) is only about 2 meters.
 However, the tidal range increases progressively from the mouth of the bay northward.
-In the Northern end of Minas Basin, the maximum spring tidal range is 17 meters, which leaves boats high and dry during low tide.
+In the northern end of Minas Basin, the maximum spring tidal range is 17 meters, which leaves boats high and dry during low tide.

 Global distribution of tidal ranges.